-Are state short term disability claims payments taxable?
-Only five states have a disability program in place and the answer differs for each state as the manner in which premiums are paid differ.
+Are state short-term disability claims payments taxable?
+Only five states have a program in place.
+The answer differs for each state, as the manner in which premiums are paid differ.
 Most of the taxation questions come from people working in one of these states – they are more likely to file claims because they actually have the coverage.

 New Jersey temporary disability is funded by both employee and employer contributions.
-Therefore the claims payment is taxable income, but only in proportion to the contributions made by your employer.
+Therefore, the claims payment is taxable income, but only in proportion to the contributions made by your employer.
 The taxable amount should appear on your W2 statement at the end of each tax year.
-NJ temporary disability claims payments are not subject to New Jersey income taxes.
+The claims payments are not subject to New Jersey income taxes.